The Twelve Holy Nights

 Here's why ...

 Every year during this time-period the Earth is at perihelion, its closest point to the Sun.
 (This proximity is not affected by which hemisphere you live in, as it is an orbital factor, rather than a rotational, seasonal one.)
 As the relationship between the Sun and the Earth defines the Tropical Zodiac (the 'usual' zodiac in Western cultures), both the symbolism and the physical energetics are at their most potent during this time of year.
 This is also why the Moon's light during this time appears so bright, sharp and intense.

-Secondly, download the MP3 *** on which some suggestions are offered.
+Secondly, download the free MP3 on which some suggestions are offered.
 There are some meditative sounds at the end of the talking, and these also run quietly in the background during the first part of the recording.

-- Click here for photographs of an extraordinary series of zodiac sculptures, created during the Holy Nights, the work of English sculptress Gertraud Goodwin.
-She has truly captured the essence of each sign ...
+- Click here for photographs of an extraordinary series of Zodiac sculptures created during the Twelve Holy Nights.
+The work of English sculptress Gertraud Goodwin has truly captured the essence of each sign in elegant sculptural forms ...